 In relation to Volume #50: Beyond Beyond, Denisse Vega de Santiago and Leonardo Dellanoce interviewed one of GU’s partners Nicolay Boyadjiev on the project.

-Denisse Vega de Santiago: How is GoogleUrbanism aiming to going ‘beyond beyond’?
+Denisse Vega de Santiago: How is GoogleUrbanism aiming to go ‘beyond beyond’?
 Beyond digital space?
 Beyond physical space?
 Beyond public space?
 Beyond Urbanism?

-The project very often gets criticized, but frankly, we wanted to go beyond that kind of banal, moralistic position in which architects are superficially ‘against’ something and they pump out self-aggrandizing advice and art statements.
-Our position is that the relationship between tech platforms, users and surveillance is not being investigated in very productive terms as a design project, so as architects we added ‘space’ to the mix to see what happens and how we can think about this.
-In the project, public space goes beyond its traditional confinement as a ‘backdrop for human activity’ and moves to the foreground as the main subject, the holder of human ‘presence’ as its raw material.
+The project often gets criticized because it appears we embrace surveillance or Google’s corporate agenda, but frankly the test was to go beyond this kind of profoundly banal, moralistic position in which architects are superficially ‘against’ something as they pump out self-aggrandizing advice and art statements.
+Our position is that the relationship between tech platforms, users, and surveillance is not being investigated in very productive terms as the design project it is, so as architects we added ‘space’ to the mix to see what happens and how we can think about this.
+In the project, public space goes beyond its traditional confinement as a ‘backdrop for human activity’ and moves to the foreground as the main subject, the legal holder of human ‘presence’ as its raw material.
 So GoogleUrbanism is very much a media project and a communication strategy about the ‘user position’ of space as much as it’s about anything else.

 DVS: If we say that architects create spaces, Google Urbanism brings to the table a different understanding of contemporary public space.
 Not only in the physical but also in the digital realm…

-NB: Media space is also another type of public space that architects need to get into, this is also going ‘beyond beyond’.
-We speak to other designers and to other artists / activists, but we don’t really have the impact that I think we could be having on the public imaginary; it is a type of public space, very much a valid space for intervention.
+NB: Media space is also a type of public space that architects need to get into, this is also going ‘beyond beyond’.
+We speak to other designers and other artists / activists, but we don’t really have the impact that I think we could be having on the public imaginary, which is a type of public space, very much a valid space for intervention.
 We have forgotten how to do that because our education models seem to celebrate critical thinking and straightforward communication at the expense of one-another.
 So we were trying to react to that.
-I think it also goes ‘beyond beyond’ in the sense that we fully understand that invisible forces shape the world, ‘digital’ in the sense of layered immaterial protocols and infrastructures, trends of behavior, expectations of citizens in the city… We try to earnestly understand the current, drive the current and divert its starting vector to nudge its trajectory in a more desirable direction.
+I think it also goes ‘beyond beyond’ in the sense that we fully understand that invisible forces shape the world, ‘digital’ in the sense of layered immaterial protocols and infrastructures, trends of behavior, expectations of citizens in the city, etc. We try to earnestly understand the current, drive the current and divert its starting vector to nudge its trajectory in a more desirable direction.

 Leonardo Dellanoce: Basically, what you are saying is that it is more effective to steer the change, and frame it in different ways, rather than blocking it…

 NB: Absolutely!
-At its core the project puts forward an enforceable digital license through which the ‘presence’ of users (i.e. attention and data) being extracted from public space in the city is tracked, accounted for, and part of its returns are reinvested in its space of origin in the form of dividends for its ongoing maintenance and improvement.
-If you think about this seriously, the power and ability to implement such a system rests almost entirely on Google rather than on the city, which doesn’t have the technical ability to do any of these things.
-That is why our project is called ‘Speculative Expansion Strategy for Google in Physical Space’.
+At its core the project puts forward a digital license through which the ‘presence’ of users (i.e. attention and data) being extracted from public space in the city is tracked, the resulting financial micro-transactions are accounted for, and part of their returns are reinvested in their spaces of origin in the form of dividends for public space’s ongoing maintenance and improvement.
+If you think about this seriously, the power and ability to implement such a system rest almost entirely on Google rather than on the city, which doesn’t have the technical ability to do any of these things.
+That is why our project is called a ‘Speculative Expansion Strategy for Google in Physical Space’.